Leaving the Peddars Way by Train

 Main Exit Point: King’s Lynn

-The primary rail access point for leaving the Peddars Way is King’s Lynn, located a short distance from the northern end of the route at Holme-next-the-Sea.
+The nearest rail access point to the end of the route is King’s Lynn, located inland from Holme-next-the-Sea.

-King’s Lynn is served by Great Northern, with direct services to London King’s Cross and connections across the wider rail network.
+The station is served by Great Northern, with direct services to London King’s Cross and connections across the wider network.

 Getting from Holme-next-the-Sea to King’s Lynn

-Holme-next-the-Sea does not have a train station, so onward travel typically involves heading inland to King’s Lynn.
+Holme-next-the-Sea does not have a train station, so onward travel involves heading to King’s Lynn.

 Taxi